allenoleary/allenoleary_posts/Aftermath.md

 My initial proposal is to take an unfinished novel based on my own stageplay which is itself a 'based on true events' fiction about an episode in NZ history known as 'The Furlough Incident.'
 The play, called Fond Love and Kisses was produced professionally in NZ in 2003.

-A totality, falling apart.
-The topic if fragmentation and story telling in an effort to rebuild.

-The Furlough incident is about the refusal of a thousand soliders to return to WWII after they were granted a furlough in 1943.
-Their refusal sparked debates around responsibility, the colonial's role in empire, and notions of personal sacrifice and manhood.
-These men, having fought from Crete to El Alamein, were veterans and bought home angst, experience and conditions that hadn't been seen in NZ society.
-Of course they were expected to 'get on' with life and not make a fuss.
+During the Furlough incident a thousand soliders refused to return to WWII after they were granted a furlough in NZ.
+Their refusal sparked debates around personal scrifice, the colonial role in empire, and notions of service, reward and manhood.
+These men, having fought from Crete to El Alamein, were veterans and bought home their angst and experiences that were new to NZ society.
+Of course they were expected to 'get on' with the war once they had taken their break; no shirking allowed.
+The Furlough men's basic argument was that they have given three years, now it was someone elses turn.
+With the protected industries of farming, manufacture and transport there were plenty of young men to replace them.

-The play and subsequent fiction is bulit around the experience of two brothers who come back and the fiancee that has been waiting for one of them to return.
+The play is bulit around the experience of two brothers who come back and the fiancee that has been waiting for one of them to return.
 The overarching narrative of the play was linear but style of the play was moderatley experimental in that I did things like have scenes from several time periods running togther similtaneously - layered time.
-Issues that I explored in the lay included PTSD, wartime psychiatry (NZ experiemented in 'truth drugs' to unlock PTSD survivors repressed memories), clashes with the unionised dock workers and the huge number of American soldiers being trained for the Pacific war changing popular culture beyond recognition.
-Essentially post-colonial studies mixed with some surprising history.
+Issues that I explored in the play included PTSD, wartime psychiatry (NZ experiemented in 'truth drugs' to unlock PTSD survivors repressed memories), clashes with the unionised dock workers and the huge number of American soldiers being trained for the Pacific war changing popular culture beyond recognition.
+Essentially post-colonial studies mixed with some surprising and supressed history.

 Layered into this relatively straightforward narrative piece I will interleave personal history and memoir.
 This will have two major strands; the first about being a 'failing' writer and the second about the impact of war on family over three generations.
 This is where the complexity comes in.
 Having a 'multinodal' subject structure (WWII, me, family, NZ, mental health, masculinity) will allow the work to have multiple meanings and configurations without seeming depleted or forced.
 The implication here is that the virtual narrative world will be significantly larger than many of the possible works that come from it.
 I would expect to have between 200-300,000 words in the final work.

 The style will build on something I have been writing for the last couple of years; a meta-blog called Bike by bike, a collection of autobiogrpahy and essays that is predicated on the device of having one piece per bicycle I have owned.
 The material in this ranges from simple life-writing to commentary about forests, industrialisation, characteristics of cities, being an immigrant and so on.
-Having been predominatly a playwright for most of my life the move into prose and essay has been challenging but very rewarding - it's a style of writing that is approachable and authentic.
+Having been predominatly a playwright for most of my life the move into prose and essay has been challenging but very rewarding and something I want to extend.
 A good, if slightly harrowing piece, [is this one](http://bikeby.bike/bikes/13-everything-must-fall-apart/).

 Aftermath will necesarrly be more atomised than Bike by bike and have a much less personal point of view, but using a complex brew of historical events, autobiogpraphy and memoir I will create a broad range of inputs from the purely descriptive to the purely fictional to inhabit the virtual narrative space of this world.